 - Also, view all nested IP ranges and IPS included in your SPF’s tree hierarchy

 - Check for multiple SPF records (this causes an error in SPF specifications)

 - Then check for SPF record’s “10 DNS Lookup” limitations (this also causes an error)

-- By SPF record lookup tool check you SPF against recursive includes (this leads to error)
+- By SPF record lookup tool check your SPF against recursive includes (this leads to error)

 - Also, check SPF records against “2 Void DNS Lookup” limitations (this leads to permerror)

 Enter your email address or domain in the SPF lookup toolbox.
 After you enter your domain, press enter.
 You will be taken to a page that has a button that says “SPF Lookup.”
 Press this button and EasyDMARC will reveal all the information about SPF records on your domain.
 If you click on the next tab called “SPF record generator,” it will allow you to generate your SPF record.
 Use this tab to create an SPF record.
 Lastly, you can click on the third tab to conduct an SPF raw checker.

 Additionally, you can use the EasyDMARC website to troubleshoot if you are having problems with your SPF records.
 The website can help you figure out and solve “too many DNS lookup” tissues that cause permerrors.
 Many companies use several different email service providers.
 Each provider usually requires its own email authentication process.
 Providers that support SPF processes can include SPF records in their DNS.
 However, this can cause your SPF records to quickly reach the 10 DNS lookup limit, which results in permerror errors.
 This error means that the published records within that domain cannot be read correctly.
 The domain’s authorized user must solve the issue.